Esri/arcgis-runtime-samples-android/blend-renderer/README.md

 3. Create a `Basemap` from the `RasterLayer` and set it to the map.
 4. Create a `Raster` for elevation from a grayscale raster file.
 5. Create a `BlendRenderer`, specifying the elevation `Raster`, `ColorRamp`, and other properties.
 	- If you specify a non-null `ColorRamp`, use the elevation `Raster` as the base raster in addition to the elevation raster parameter.
-That way the `ColorRampz is used instead of the satellite imagery.
+That way the `ColorRamp' is used instead of the satellite imagery.
 6. Set the `Renderer` on the `RasterLayer` with `rasterLayer.setRenderer(renderer)`.

 ## Features